U-Pick Apples at Soons Orchards FAQ

 Is there a minimum amount to pick/bags to get for my group?

-The smallest bag is 8 quarts, aka a peck, about 10lbs.
+The smallest bag is 8 quarts, aka a "peck," about 10lbs.
 We also offer half bushel bags, about 20lbs.
-For larger groups, plan to purchase one half bushel per 5 people.
+For larger groups, we require purchase of one half bushel per 5 people.

 What’s ready to pick this weekend?

 Each weekend there are apple varieties that are ready to pick.
-And others that are not.
+(And others that are not!)
+We will let you know what's ready & where.
 See the apple variety forecast by weekend here

 What apples should we pick?